 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #10 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 13, 2014 and has 319 pages.
+It is part of the Walt Longmire #10 series and is a mystery that was published by Viking Adult on May 13, 2014 and has 319 pages.

 Explore it on Goodreads or Amazon.